0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 > It is not when we have a strong feeling of recognized personal accomplishment that we will seek to bask in reflected glory.
 Instead, it will be when the prestige (both public and private) is low that we will be intent upon using the success of associated others to help restore image,

+### 6. Authority

+[Mindmap][ch6-mindmap]

+The Milgrim's experiment asked subjects to administer electric shocks to participants, where the participants were actors that feigned pain on receipt.
+It showed that two thirds of the 40 subjects completed the entire course -- despite the "pain" it caused.
+Moreover, not a single one stopped when the receiving participant stated they no longer wanted to participate.
+Nothing seemed to deter the subjects, or affect the results either -- not gender, imminent danger to the participant (feigned heart condition), or demographics.
+The subjects were all also of sound psychological condition.

+> The real culprit in the experiments was the subject's inability to defy the wishes of the boss of the study -- the lab-coated researcher who urged and, if need be, directed the subjects to perform their duties -- Milgrim

+There were permutations of the Milgrim's experiment performed, designed to test the hypothesis that it was the authority figure who was responsible: The authority figure (not the subject) instructed the subject to stop -- in which case 100% of the subjects stopped, and the authority figure received the shocks, but wanted to stop (with the participant in control) -- with 100% of the subjects stopping.
+A third permutation tested competing, and contradicting authorities, which resulted in the subject coming to his better judgement and stopping.

+> We are trained from birth that obedience to proper authority is right and disobedience is wrong.

+The book describes religion and God as the ultimate, higher authority, and how doctrine serves to express it.

+> We rarely agonize over the pros and cons of authority's demands. [paraphrased]

+> Information from a recognized authority can provide us a valuable shortcut for deciding how to act in a situation.

+People have been exposed to authority their whole lives -- parents, teachers as kids, and judges, government leaders, and bosses as adults.

+When describing the non-thinking nature people tend to show with authority:

+> It is easy to allow ourselves the convenience of automatic authority.

+> We are reacting rather than thinking. [truncated]

+People tend to not question authority.
+An example in the book speaks of the hierarchy that exists within the medical establishment, and the daily error rate that occurs when subordinates carry out order without *thinking* and questioning.

+A successful advertisement campaign described in the book used an actor, who had previously played a doctor in a well known TV series, to promote the health benefits of a brand of decaffeinated coffee, and it worked well.
+In the viewer's mind, this actor *was* that doctor, an authority.

+> When in auto-pilot mode, we are often as vulnerable to the *symbols* of authority as to the *substance*. [paraphrased]

+Symbols of authority can come in the form of titles, clothes, or trappings -- doctor, professor, lab coats, luxury cars etc.

+#### Titles

+People's tone, attitude, and grammar can change in a conversation with an authority figure like a professor -- tending to be more respectful and dull.

+Authority also distorts people's perception of the authority's height.
+In one experiment it varied by half an inch.

+The importance of a value can distort the subject's perception of size for an object.
+An experiment found that cards with dollar values printed on them were perceived to be larger if they had larger values printed on them -- even negative values.
+Example, -$3.00 and $3.00 were both perceived as larger than -$2.00 and $2.00.
+It's the *importance* of the value that counts here.

+Interestingly, this "importance" status also seems to be exhibited in nature, with shows of dominance in the forms of displays often deterring physically larger competition.

+Size and status are interchangeable and linked, where one affects the other.
+Con artists often put lifts in their shoes to appear physically taller.

+An experiment in the book described the tendency of people (nurses in this case) to defer to titles alone.
+A doctor gave orders over the phone -- with little more authority than a title -- to nurses, who automatically carried out said orders, even though said orders broke several protocols, and level of dosage for a unapproved drug.

+> None of their considerable medical training or knowledge was engaged in the decision of what to do.
+Instead, because obedience to legitimate authority had always been the most preferred and efficient action in their work setting, the had become willing to err on the side of automatic obedience.

+#### Clothes

+Clothing of an authority has a significant impact on compliance.
+One experiment showed that almost 100% of people complied with an odd request when the requester wore a guard's uniform, in contrast to only ~50% when in normal street clothes.

+A business suit also conveys authority.
+One experiment showed that people were 350% more likely to follow a man, at a pedestrian crossing, into traffic if he wore a business suit.

+#### Trappings

+A study in the San Francisco Bay found that drivers (subjects) -- who were stuck behind a study participant's car when it failed to move at a green light -- were less patient with economy cars, and more patient with luxury cars.
+50% of motorists waited respectfully behind luxury cars, while most showed impatience with economy cars.
+Like all the other studies done on authority, when asked (and measured against the study results), people were generally unable to predict correctly how they would react to authority, particularly males -- generally underestimating its effect.

+#### How to Say No

+A fundamental form of defence is a heightened awareness of authority, and recognition of how easily authority symbols can be faked.

+Credentials are one way to legitimise an authority.

+Integrity is another way to legitimise an authority, if they are credentialed, do they have integrity.
+Studies have shown that we are much more swayed by impartial experts than those who have an agenda.
+Their message must represent the facts faithfully, don't be fooled.
+One persuasive technique is to make small concessions, to argue against one's own point -- this comes across as more honest -- don't be fooled.

+The anecdote in the book described a waiter who established himself as an authority who makes a concession, and engaged the rule of reciprocation -- where customers were warned against a certain dish, in return the customers asked for recommendation on wine and desserts.
+Upping the bill, and his tips at the same time.

 [ch1-mindmap]: 1-weapons-of-influence/mindmap.png?raw=true
 [ch2-mindmap]: 2-reciprocation/mindmap.png?raw=true
 [ch3-mindmap]: 3-commitment-and-consistency/mindmap.png?raw=true
 [ch4-mindmap]: 4-social-proof/mindmap.png?raw=true
 [ch5-mindmap]: 5-liking/mindmap.png?raw=true
+[ch6-minemap]: 6-authority/mindmap.png?raw=true
 [pluralistic-ignorance]: https://en.wikipedia.org/wiki/Pluralistic_ignorance
 [werther-effect]: https://en.wikipedia.org/wiki/Copycat_suicide
 [diffusion-of-responsibility]: https://en.wikipedia.org/wiki/Diffusion_of_responsibility